stellaexp/full-stack-frameworks-project/README.md

 ## Credits

-I followed with merticulous detail the instructions on how to build an online shop, as shown in the course content.
+I followed, with merticulous detail, the instructions on how to build an online shop in the course content.
+I would like to give credit to mentor support, who pointed me in the right direction if I became stuck.

 ### Content

--
+I initially wanted to use the 'Art Images: Drawing/Painting/Sculptures/Engravings' dataset from Kaggle.
+Unfortunately, however this was just not suitable for my purpose, so I had to create my own dataset.
+I started by looking at images from the open source website unsplash.com and then modeled my JSON on the course demonstration.

+The content is entirely fictional and created by myself, therefore it is very limited.
+I would ideally have liked a huge database of artworks available to the user, but for all intents and purposes it showcases a limited number of artworks and demonstrates the purpose of the site.

 ### Media

-- All images for this project were obtained from the open source platform unsplash.com
+All images for this project were obtained from the open source platform unsplash.com [https://unsplash.com/].

 ### Acknowledgements

-- I received inspiration for this project from Society6 and Artfinder.
+- I received inspiration for this project from Society6 [https://society6.com/] and Artfinder [https://www.artfinder.com/].
+I'd like to acknowledge Code Institute for providing very thorough instructions on how to complete this online shop.